sage-church/cafe-kansas-site/README.md

 ## SET UP

-A working version of the site can be found [here] (cafekansas.epizy.com).
+A working version of the site can be found at 'cafekansas.epizy.com'.

 The site contains four pages.
 The 'Place Order' page is where you can select items to 'order' within the drop-down menus.
 Once going through the checkout process, no information will be sent anywhere or saved (it is a 'dummy' checkout).